-The Company is a wholly owned subsidiary of Scotia Gas Networks Limited and the financial statements of the Company are included in the consolidated financial statements of Scotia Gas Networks Limited which can be obtained from the address above.
+The Company is a wholly owned subsidiary of SGN MidCo Limited.
+The ultimate parent undertaking is Scotia Gas Networks Limited and the financial statements of the Company are included in the consolidated financial statements of Scotia Gas Networks Limited which can be obtained from the address above.
 Consequently, the Company has taken exemptions available under FRS 102 in relation to financial instruments, presentation of a cash flow statement, intra-group transactions and remuneration of key management personnel.